signavio/kraken/README.md

 `kraken` builds up a cache of your data.
 When you integrate `kraken` into your app you might want to change how certain data is handled during its lifecycle.
+To activate a cache policy you need to export it under the key `cachePolicy` in your api type definition file (where you also define the `schema`, etc.).

 In order to do this we provide some prebuild cache policies and also allow you to create your own.

-In order to activate certain cache policies you need to export under the key `cachePolicy` from your api type.

 ### Query from cache (`cachePolicies.queryFromCache`)